detis46901/API/README.md

 2. Install PostgreSQL from http://www.postgresql.org/
 3. Clone repository to your local mashine
 4. Run Npm install `npm install`
-5. Run gulp start-server to start server side application with WEB API `gulp start-server`
+5. Run 'gulp start-server' to start server side application with WEB API `gulp start-server`
-6. Run gulp start-client to start client side angular2 application `gulp start-client`
+6. Run 'gulp start-client' to start client side angular2 application `gulp start-client`

 Recommened IDE is Visual Studio Community because it have best integration with Typescript compilation.
 This is also my prefered IDE as a .NET developer.